RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

     - Workflow
 ---

-The last few weeks I did a some research on the different ways to bundle JavaScript dependencies, here is what I found out:
+The last few weeks I did some research on the different ways to bundle JavaScript dependencies, here is what I found out:

 ## So Many Ways